Evolutionary Genomics of Sex

 Master student

 Marzieh is first year Master stduent in Cellular and Molecular Life Science.
 She is highly interested in molecular genetics, sexual reproduction, and immunology.
 She is fascinated by the complexity in organisms between genotypes and phenotypes.
-Currently she is investigating sex chromosome differentiation in the common frog.
+She investigated in sex chromosome differentiation in the common frog.
+Currently, as her Master thesis, she is working on pollination networks in agroecological and conventional rural farming in Central Tanzania, in collaboration with Dr. Massimiliano Virgilio from Royal Museum for Central Africa, Brussels, Belgium.

 Stacks Image 170